FlexyTools/Flexy.Docs/Flexy.GameFlow/README.md

 -->
 # Flexy.GameFlow

+Universal Hierarchical stater machine that will manage your
+game states, transitions, in so simple way you never seen before

 Any Game is set of Game States that transition into each other
 Big ones like Boot, Lobby(Metagame), Battle(Coregame)
 And small ones like main menu, settings, loading, play state, pause state, cutscene, win\loose screen etc.

-Hierarchical GameState machine is fundamental piece of every game
+Hierarchical GameState machine is fundamental piece of every game If you just thought about UI Manager no!
+It is not UI manager but Flexy.UI builds on top of it

 ## Want to control game flow with ease but: